ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly sunny.
-High near 83, with temperatures falling to around 81 in the afternoon.
-South southwest wind around 5 mph.<br></div>
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 3pm.
+Mostly sunny.
+High near 83, with temperatures falling to around 81
+         in the afternoon.
+South southwest wind around 6 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">